Tour of Idaho

 the summit of Oxford Peak.
 After about a mile along

-the ridge crest the Tour route leaves the ridge east near
+the ridge crest the Tour route leaves the ridge going

-Spring (just before the next steep climb) and descends a
+Spring (just before the next steep climb) and descends an

 ATV trail (7419) steeply into Oxford Basin.